open-sauced/maintainer-intro-course/communication-and-collaboration.md

 ### Issues and Pull Request Templates

-Having issues and pull request templates in your project makes it easier for you to triage and review them and helps contributors understand how to approach the project and what you expect them to look closer at when creating one.
+Having issues and pull request templates in your project makes it easier for you to triage and review them, and they help contributors understand how to approach the project and what you expect them to look closer at when creating one.

 ## Regular Communication

-Providing spaces outside your project for contributors to ask questions, request guidance, and give ideas is recommended.
+It is recommended that you provide spaces outside your project for contributors to ask questions, request guidance, and share ideas.
 That way, they can communicate and collaborate actively with other collaborators and maintainers.

 Here are some channels for you to consider to create regular communication:

 ### Chat Service App

 It would be best to provide a chat service app to accommodate asynchronous and synchronous communication for your community.
-Contributors can ask questions, connect, and collaborate openly in nearly real-time with this app, and it's also a great way to support communication in different time zones.
+With this app, contributors can ask questions, connect, and collaborate openly in nearly real-time.
+It's also a great way to support communication in different time zones.
 A chat service app can also benefit you as a maintainer by quickly announcing project and community updates, asking for help, holding synchronous office hours, etc.

-Tech communities widely use the apps mentioned here.
-But which one to choose is based on your preference and the needs of your community.
+Tech communities widely use the apps mentioned below.
+But which one to choose is based on your preference and your community's needs.

 #### Discord Community